lsst-tstn/tstn-019/helm.rst

      - The number of partitions that the named producer is supporting
    * - producers.name.env.replication
      - The number of replications available to the named producer
+   * - producers.name.env.waitAck
+     - The number of Kafka brokers to wait for an ack from for the named producer
    * - producers.name.env.logLevel
      - This value determines the logging level for the named producer
    * - namespace